-Trademarks are a valuable marketing resource that allows you to promote and protect your products and services.
-Any feature or combination of features that distinguishes your products or services from your competitors can be registered as a trademark.
-It grants the owner the exclusive right of a particular name, word, phrase, letter, number, shape, smell, sound, colour, image or aspect of packaging.
-As a trademark owner you will have the exclusive right to use, sell and licence your business name.
+Registering a trademark means that you have legal protection over the assets you register.
+Not only do you have the exclusive right to use your trademark, you can also take action against anyone who tries to use it without your permission.
+For businesses, brand recognition is key and registering a trademark means the brand you’re building belongs to you.
+Any feature that distinguishes your products or services from your competitors can be trademarked.
+A trademark grants the owner the exclusive right of a particular name, word, phrase, letter, number, shape, smell, sound, colour, image or aspect of packaging.
+As a trademark owner, you will have the exclusive right to use, sell and licence your business name.

 Can you trademark a business name?